 California DUI Programs Designed to Keep You Mobile

 The law considers convictions for drunk driving differently from other misdemeanors.
 The repercussions of a DUI conviction extend beyond penalties and even prison time.
 There are limitations on the defendant’s ability to drive immediately after a DUI conviction.
-The sanctions’ combination of financial constraints and educational requirements is meant to prevent recidivism.
+The sentence’s combination of financial sanctions and educational requirements is meant to prevent reoffending.

 - Vehicle Code 23152(a) – driving under the influence;